ChunhuaLab/PMSPcnn/README.md

 The output file is "Spot_direct.npy".

 ### DPX and CX
-Go to the Website£ºhttps://sourceforge.net/projects/psaia/ to download and install the program psaia.exe.
+Go to the WebsiteÂ£Âºhttps://sourceforge.net/projects/psaia/ to download and install the program psaia.exe.
-* Run ¡°psaia.exe¡±;
+* Run Â¡Â°psaia.exeÂ¡Â±;
 * Step by step, selecet "Structure Analyser", then under it select "Analysis Type" and then select "Analyse by Chain".
 All parameters are set to default.
 * Input the pdb file 1lni.pdb,1lni_39_N_D_mut.pdb (files in PMSPcnn/code/features/Topology/pdbfile) to the program
-* Click ¡°run¡± to get the result, i.e.,1lni.tbl and 1lni_39_N_D_mut.tbl.
+* Click Â¡Â°runÂ¡Â± to get the result, i.e.,1lni.tbl and 1lni_39_N_D_mut.tbl.
 * Then put the output files into "PMSPcnn/code/features/DPX_CX/psaia".
 Run the following commands:
 ```{bash}